GaM1ngN0tDev/NoiosoOS/README.md

 * **Camera & Gallery:** Clean, tracker-free AOSP multimedia tools that focus purely on capturing and viewing your memories without cloud-bloat.
 * **Timer & Podcast:** Simplified utilities to handle your daily routines without pushing algorithmic recommendations.

+### Faq
+* ** Every App That You See On NoiosoOS Is Open Source On This Repo You Can Use It But Please Check License [Apache License 2.0](https://github.com/GaM1ngN0tDev/NoiosoOS/blob/main/LICENSE)

 ---

 ## 🤝 How to Contribute & Support